 Andrew Howard and I are inviting colleagues to comment and advise on the first draft manuscript of our book "The Beginners Guide to Cooperative Learning."
 "Beginners Guide to Cooperative Learning" is not for academics but a manual for real teachers facing hands-on challenges.
 As is clear in last week's article, Expecting the Inspection, teachers using Cooperative...
 Continue Reading →

 Guided meditation is a brilliant way to embed those absolutely essential messages.
 If you will indulge me, I will now share a teaching method that has nothing to do with Cooperative Learning: Guided Meditation.
 Although this specific example was presented to adults at an Ignite teachmeet (#IgniteTM) in Great Yarmouth, it will help your pupils...
 Continue Reading →

 Sir Kevan Collins, CEO of the Education Endowment Foundation recently argued that “If you’re not using evidence to inform your decisions, you must be using prejudice.”
 But how, as a school leader, do you know which evidence to use in your context?
 How do you evaluate its impact?
 And how can you ensure that it...
 Continue Reading →

 The "CLIP reflection & coaching guide for teachers & TAs" has been included in CPD packs almost as an afterthought since my work with Norwich Primary Academy.
-However, I have never myself had the opportunity to witness its true power in the hands of two teachers speaking to each other. * includes a link to a...
+However, I have only recently had the opportunity to witness its true power in the hands of two teachers speaking to each other. * includes a link to a...
 Continue Reading →

 I am very happy that so many have taken an interest in the success of schools I have worked with.
 I am less happy to find that some visitors have disregarded the context of that success.
 Stalham Academy has recently issued a disclaimer email to schools whose staff have visited them following the Regional Schools...
 Continue Reading →